oasci/pitt-biosc1540-2025s/content/lectures/02A/index.md

 ## Learning objectives

-What you should be able to do after today's lecture:
+After today, you should have a better understanding of:

-1. Describe the evolution of DNA sequencing technologies, including Sanger, Illumina, and Nanopore sequencing.
+1. Steps involved in DNA preparation for sequencing.
-2. Compare the strengths, limitations, and applications of major sequencing platforms.
+2. General experimental workflow for DNA sequencing.
-3. Construct a general workflow for DNA sequencing, from sample preparation to data generation.
+3. Evolution and principles of DNA sequencing technologies.
-4. Explain the role and importance of quality control in sequencing experiments.
+4. Overview of major sequencing platforms.
-5. Identify common issues in sequencing data, such as low-quality reads and adapter contamination, and their impact on downstream analyses.
+5. Role of quality control in sequencing experiments.

 ## Readings